wduminy/codespear.github.io/_posts/2015-06-21-introduction-to-graphiti.md

 The `diagram type agent` is at the heart of a Graphiti based application.
 While responding to user cues, it creates (or updates) elements in the `domain model` and elements in the `pictogram model`; as well as the links between them (i.e. the `link model`)

 Internally the agent implements `features`.
 There is a `feature provider` that supplies the list of features for a given context.
-These features are the oprations that the end0user can perform on the model.
+These features are the operations that the end0user can perform on the model.

 ## How to use Graphiti